2026-04-06

 Multiple studies link higher HRV to better metabolic health, lower inflammation, and improved fat oxidation — exactly what shift workers need.
 One 2025 meta-analysis highlighted that individuals with disrupted sleep schedules saw the biggest gains from HRV-guided training versus rigid schedules.

 Jake's transformation wasn't magic.
 It was consistently making decisions based on data rather than motivation.
-From someone who couldn't sustain any plan to maintaining his weight loss for years — the difference was listening to his body's signals.
+From someone who couldn't sustain any plan to losing 112 pounds in 9.5 months — the difference was listening to his body's signals.

 Common HRV Mistakes Night Shifters Make